Introduction goes here

 57

-Order that having called the experts of the king's council of the duchy and others who ought to be called about the damages suffered by the burgesses and community of the town of Saint-Macaire Sancto Makario Bordeaux because of their fidelity and their service to the king and E[dward II] wars in the duchy from the time of the king and [Edward II], to do a swift information and send it without delay to the king under the king's seal in use in the duchy and the king will send back what justice will advice..
-Lately, the burgesses and community of the town of St-Macaire requested to the king that he will wish to provide a compensation for these losses.
+Order to the seneschal of Gascony and the constable of Bordeaux, to summon the legal experts of the king's council of the duchy and others who have an interest and diligently obtain information on the damage that the burgesses and community of Sanctus Makarius Saint-Macaire have suffered because of the war in the duchy in the time Edward II , and because of their loyalty and service to the king and his father, and to send it without delay to the king under the seal used in the duchy, so that the king can obtain advice about what to do for them.
+Lately, the burgesses and community have requested that the king will wish to compensate them for these losses.

 By C.